Bachelor of Applied Science in Information Technology

 - Wiregrass Georgia Technical College

-If you are interested in finding out more about our BAS in IT, please contact the program coordinator for the BASIT, Professor Susan Vande Ven by email at firstname.lastname@example.org or by telephone at (470) 578-3708.
+If you are interested in finding out more about our BAS in IT, email the BASIT Program Coordinator, Dr. Hossain Shahriar at email@example.com.

 Students should follow the degree requirements listed in the Academic Catalog appropriate to the year in which they began the program.CLICK HERE TO SEE LATEST REQUIREMENTS